Skip to main content

 Super Admin

 By default Rhino includes an admin dashboard that allows you to manage your application.
-This dashboard is built using the ActiveAdmin gem.
+This dashboard is built using the ActiveAdmin gem and themed with arctic_admin and installs activeadmin_addons gem to add some extra functionality.

 Security